Guide to Fruits and Vegetables that Grow in Shade

 • Arugula

-• Beets (for the edible leaves…don’t expect as much from the roots as you get in a sunny location)
+• Beets (for the edible leaves…don’t expect as much from the roots as you would get in a sunny location)

 • Bok choy